 *Total assets and UMA assets are supplemental information to the Annual Disclosure Presentation.

-2. Effective 1.1.2017, the S&P 500 Value Index replaced the Russell 1000 Value Index as the strategy’s secondary benchmark because the average market capitalization and sector emphasis of the S&P 500 Value Index more closely align with those of the strategy.
+1. Effective 1.1.2017, the S&P 500 Value Index retroactively replaced the Russell 1000 Value Index as the strategy’s secondary benchmark because the average market capitalization and sector emphasis of the S&P 500 Value Index more closely align with those of the strategy.
 The S&P 500 Index has been the strategy’s primary benchmark since its inception and that remains unchanged.

 Composite dispersion, which represents the consistency of performance of individual portfolio returns within the composite, is measured using standard deviation across asset-weighted portfolios for the preceding twelve months.
 Past performance is no guarantee of future results.
 For more information about the Coho Relative Value Equity strategy, please contact: John Musser, Client & Consultant Relations, firstname.lastname@example.org or Glenn Dever, Partner/President, email@example.com.